-- Never exceed the maximum permissible gross weight in laden condition! - ▶ The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 4.3.1).
+- ► The payload calculation at the factory is partly based on all-inclusive weights.
+For safety reasons, the maximum permissible gross weight in a laden condition must not be exceeded. - ► The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 4.3.1).
 For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey.